TeamRizu/outfox-wiki/content/dev/translation.md

 Now open en.ini and your new language file, then copy all the content from en.ini to your language file.
 You can close en.ini now.

+### Language file name standard

+The language code used for your language file should follow [ISO-1 Language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), while the COUNTRY CODE should follow [ISO 3166-1 Alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).

+> ⚠️ StepMania Engine doesn't have proper support for more than 2 letters language files: Both StepMania and OutFox, as the date of writting this document, do not follow ISO-1 and ISO 3166-1 standards, however, new languages should not abide by non-standards of StepMania Engine quirks.
+Your language will still be able to be selected and used, however, instead of showing the Language name, it will show the language code and users won't have the game auto-select the language for them.
+This will later be fixed at least for OutFox, [following this issue](https://github.com/TeamRizu/OutFox/issues/311).

 ### What you should translate

 _This is a code example taken from the Soundwaves theme._